JihunKong/eng_mid_test/part3.md

- 본문 텍스트   Lesson 3.
+Lesson 3.
 We Are All Connected